Wyoming to South Dakota

 Mount Rushmore – an Iconic USA image

 Through the Black Hills mountains on our way to Mount Rushmore we went through more remote country towns and villages.
 Of special note was a town called Sundance, where the signs proudly proclaim, “Where the kid got his name”!
-Driving casually through the area we suddenly came across a lovely lake, yet another wow of a, “look at that” moment.
+Driving casually through the area we suddenly came across a lovely lake, yet another, “look at that” wow moment.

-We then saw a rocky horizon and realised we were getting close to Rushmore.
+We then saw a rocky horizon and realised we were getting close to Mount Rushmore.

 Crazy Horse Memorial

 Heading out of Rushmore we made our way to Crazy Horse Memorial.
 The entrance fee was $24 for the two of us and they are relying on these funds to maintain and finish the project.

 The memorial is a statue which when finished will be the largest in the world.
 They have been working on it for over 70 years so who knows when it will be finally finished.
 This memorial has been contentious with some native Americans on the basis that Crazy Horse would not have wanted the sacred mountain spoiling.
 They may have a point, but it seems to be appropriate that if the key Presidents of this country are to be recognised then so should the Great Chiefs of the regions.

 The memorial was striking, and an amazing project.
 At the moment only the head is finished and that alone is 88ft tall.
 When finished the statue, depicting him on horseback, will be 641ft long and 563ft tall.
 The heads in Mt Rushmore are only (!) about 65ft tall.

 The memorial will be amazing, although under the current ownership I doubt it will be finished in my lifetime.
 We were both left feeling why has the Government not stepped in to fund this private, culturally vital project and finish it.